 To create a festive meal, pair Paneer Capsicum Masala with other Dal preparations and accompaniments, such as Boondi Raita, Pomegranate Raita, or Cucumber Raita.

-Helpful Tips For Paneer Capsicum Masala
+Expert Tips For the Best Paneer Capsicum Masala

 Frequently Asked Questions